One of the questions I am frequently asked is "How do you make your

 also created completely by doodling in Photoshop. |

 Mastering the mechanics of drawing does not, however, mean that now you can create wonderful maps.
 You must also understand the design of cities, an entirely different knowledge-base.
-This is where most CC2 maps go seriously wrong.
-Purchasing Campaign Cartographer2 (or the other similar programs) can help you get over the hump of (or bypass completely) learning the drawing mechanics, but you still have to have a good design or your map will look terrible.
+This is where most object-based maps go seriously wrong.
+Purchasing Campaign Cartographer 3 (or the other similar programs) can help you get over the hump of (or bypass completely) learning the drawing mechanics, but you still have to have a good design or your map will look terrible.

 Now, having said that...
 Any map that is close to one's heart, and is used to good effect for your own personal campaign, is fine if you say its fine.
 Period.
 End of discussion.
 Not everybody can, or even wants to, create publication-quality digital maps.
 My purpose in creating this webpage is not to discourage people from creating whatever maps they wish to create.
 My purpose here is to help people create better maps.
-As a hard critic of maps, having dealt with them professionally for over 30 years, having seen uncountable gamer maps on personal websites, and after looking through most of the hundreds of maps that have been uploaded to the websites of the various companies that make RPG mapping software (ProFantasy hosting the largest archive by far), let me explain how 95% of all CC2-type mappers go wrong.
+As a hard critic of maps, having dealt with them professionally for over 40 years, having seen uncountable gamer maps on personal websites, and after looking through many hundreds of maps that have been uploaded to the websites of the various companies that make RPG mapping software, let me explain how 95% of all object-based mappers go wrong.

 Mistake 2.
 Scale is grossly underestimated.
 Even if a mapper completely fills the area inside his city walls solid with buildings, there rarely is enough buildings to harbor a tenth of the supposed population of the city.
 The buildings are usually drawn much too large for the scale of his/her city footprint.
 Even then, mappers rarely fill the space available (see Mistake 4).
 Population numbers should correspond somehow to the number of acres that a city covers.
 The ratio will vary, and that variance will characterize a city accordingly.
 Some cities are denser then others, and that will effect the "atmosphere" of the city.

 Mistake 3.
-CC2 mappers usually design a city using buildings.
+Object-based mappers usually design a city using the available objects - i.e. buildings.
 Real

 cities are designed using streets.

-This is why most CC2 maps look like a cluster of unorganized buildings.
+This is why most object-based maps look like a cluster of unorganized buildings.

 Because that is exactly what the mapper has drawn.
 Even within the

-limited world of gaming, it's interesting that in literature penned by
+limited world of gaming, it is interesting that in literature penned by

 their original designers, the cities of Greyhawk (by Gygax) and